 The 45th President of the United States blames the immigrants for job losses, stagnant wages, one-industry economies and other economic malaise that plagues large swathes of the nation.
 Therefore, his supposed solution to their problems is to stop migrants from entering the nation.

 The underlying message of Mr. Trump — covertly endorsed by the Republican party — is that, if we were to become a nation of entirely white population, the afore mentioned problems would resolve itself magically.
 Therefore, getting rid of the non-white population is the solution.
 It is this notion, that has the Trump devotees in such a frenzy.
 It has even inflamed a few of them to go on shooting rampages, killing innocent people.
 In a land where guns are available like candy, the nation has become soul weary, unable to cope.

-Somewhere in marinating between Rupert Murdoch’s crass journalism and the raving bellows of Rush Limbaugh, I wish the Trump devotees would take some time off to think about the veracity of this harmful rhetoric and examine the intentions behind it.
+Somewhere in marinating between Rupert Murdoch’s crass journalism and the raving bellows of Rush Limbaugh and his kind, I wish the Trump devotees would take some time off to think about the veracity of this harmful rhetoric and examine the intentions behind it.

 Is racism the right solution to the real problems of our nation?
 Or is it a way for corrupt politicians to retain power?

 Assuming, we realized Hitler’s vision and became a nation of white people, would the rest of the world reverse its position on climate change by stopping the production of renewable energy, reverting back to coal just to help rural America?
 Would the manufacturing industries of our nation reverse automation in their factories, just because we transformed into a nation of white people?